Jerald/cmpt489finalreport/index.md

 ### Overrides To Other IDISA Implementations

 The next general thing we worked on was adding specific overrides to the AVX-512 code that pointed to other IDISA implementations.
 This was because, by default, if we didn't specify an implementation the code fell down to the basic IDISA version.
-Turns out, those weren't exactly the most efficient implementation in all cases.
+Turns out, those weren't exactly the most efficient implementations in all cases.

 #### What We Did